platonvin/lum-rs/README.md

 ### Lum
 Fast voxel renderer for web and native.

-Lum is not an extendable engine*, but a specialized rendering library.
+Lum is not an extendable engine*, but a specialized rendering library, developed to power my future games.
 You should only use it if you want to build a voxel game that looks very close to what Lum has to offer.

 \* I don't believe in engines that are extendable, fast, **and** simple